-You can switch to disable the IP blocklist/allowlist feature.
-When the switch is off, this feature will not take effect in the production environment even if there is an existing configuration.
-When the switch is on, a message will be displayed to confirm whether to enable this feature before the configuration takes effect across the entire network after the action is confirmed.
+You can toggle off the switch to disable this feature.
+When the switch is off, this feature does not take effect in the production environment even if there is an existing configuration.
+If you toggle the switch on, the configuration will take effect across the entire network after the action is confirmed.

 If your acceleration domain name is configured for global acceleration, the IP blocklist/allowlist will take effect globally.
-This configuration does not distinguish between requests from and outside of Mainland China.
+This configuration does not distinguish between requests from regions in and outside the Chinese mainland.

-Suppose the IP blocklist/allowlist configuration of the acceleration domain name
+If the IP blocklist/allowlist configuration of the domain name

 www.test.com is as follows:

-The actual access status will be as follows:
+Then the actual access will be as follows:

 http://www.test.com/test.txt.
 As the IP matches an IP in the allowlist, the requested content will be returned.